Permafrost/Tundra/README.md

           the SAP Adapter alias language, if not specified.
         * `$queue` is the optional name of the SAP system inbound queue, required when using queued remote function calls (qRFC).

+    * `$content.type` is an optional MIME media type describing the type content being delivered.
+    * `$schema` is an optional input which determines whether to serialize the document as [XML], [JSON], Flat File, and can have the following
+      values:
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format.
+      * For [JSON] content specify the MIME media type "application/json".
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format.

+      Defaults to serializing `$content` as [XML], if no `$schema` is specified.
+    * `$encoding` is an optional character set used to encode the serialized document data upon delivery.
+Defaults to [UTF-8].
     * `$pipeline` is an optional IData document for providing arbitrary variables to the delivery implementation service.
   * Outputs: